Starting a new Year and a New Book

 To inform and entertain you on the journey of creating a book

 Beginning work on a new piece of art is always exciting.
 Beginning work on a new book is even better.
-Such an ongoing process of creativity, hard work and design (which will take at least one year ) makes every day an adventure!
+Such an ongoing process of creativity, hard work and design (which will take me more than a year ) makes every day an adventure!
+You could say I am new to the book world, as I have only two completed books under my belt.
+But I am not new to the art world, I have made my living as an artist for nearly 30 years.
+Books are simply another form of art, one which I have taken on with great enthusiasm and dedication.

 "Deep into the woods of Hopalong Hollow, there is a path that you can follow;